jsalinasf/cheat_sheets/linuxCommands.md

 ### FIND: Seach for files or folders

-	find /home largeText.txt
+Find a **FILE** named 'largeText.txt' inside the /home directory

 	find /home -name largeText.txt

+Find a **FOLDER** named 'myDirectory' inside the /home directory

-	find /home -type d -name Downloads
+	find /home -type d -name myDirectory

-	* Use -type d to search for Folders
+*Use -type d to search for Folders*

-	* Replace '/home' with the directory where you need to find
+*Replace '/home' with the directory where you need to find*

+To find files craeted by user 'amy':

+	find / -user amy

+To backup amy's files

+	mkdir /root/amy; find / -user amy -exec cp {} /root/amy \;

+To find files bigger than 100MB

+	find / -size +100M

+To filter errors outta of find results use:

+	find / -size +100M 2>/dev/null

+To find **only files** that contain the string '127.0.0.1' inside the folder /etc

+	find /etc -name '*' -type f | xargs grep '127.0.0.1'

 ### ECHO: Send a Mesagesage